cagla-su/Arch-Linux-Post-Installation-Guide/README.md

 ## Dolby Atmos Setup (EasyEffects)
 - After launching [EasyEffects](https://github.com/wwmm/easyeffects) and setting it to launch at boot from app settings, download [these impulses](https://github.com/shuhaowu/linux-thinkpad-speaker-improvements/tree/main/ThinkPadT495) for Dolby Atmos profiles.
 - After downloading the files, move the files to a location you will remember the path of.
-- Next, in EasyEffects, open `Effects` page and click on `Add Effect`.
-Then, add a `Convolver` and click on convolver.
+- Next, in EasyEffects, open `Effects` page and click `Add Effect`.
+Next, add a `Convolver`.
-- Click on `Impulses` and then `Import Impulse`, now add all of the .irs files you downloaded.
+- Click `Impulses` and then `Import Impulse`, now add the .irs files you downloaded.
-- Last, on `Impulses` page, it will be enough to load one of the presets (you can switch among presets).
+- Last, in `Impulses` section, it will be enough to load one of the presets.
+You can always switch among presets.
 ## Conclusion
-So, this was my Arch Linux post installation guide, I hope it was useful for you!
-Have a nice day ❤️
+This guide was about Arch Linux post-installation!
+I hope the guide has been useful.
+Thank you for reading, have a nice day! 🐧